chrberger/website/content/home/mission.md

 # Vision & Mission

-More and more products for our daily life are driven by software that is simultaneously processing and producing a growing amount of surrounding data.
+More and more products for our daily life are driven by software that is simultaneously processing and producing a growing amount of data.

-A self-driving vehicle is a [perfect example](http://sites.ieee.org/connected-vehicles/2016/11/15/intel-announces-250-million-investment-autonomous-driving/) for a system that has to deal with an increasing amount of realtime data but that also benefits from enormous amounts of [data from the past for machine learning](http://spectrum.ieee.org/cars-that-think/transportation/self-driving/why-ai-makes-selfdriving-cars-hard-to-prove-safe).
+A self-driving vehicle is a [perfect example](http://sites.ieee.org/connected-vehicles/2016/11/15/intel-announces-250-million-investment-autonomous-driving/) for a complex system that has to deal with an increasing amount of realtime data but that also benefits from enormous amounts of [data from the past for machine learning](http://spectrum.ieee.org/cars-that-think/transportation/self-driving/why-ai-makes-selfdriving-cars-hard-to-prove-safe).